oslocyclotronlab/ompy/README.md

 This is `ompy`, the Oslo method in python.
 It contains all the functionality needed to go from a raw coincidence matrix, via unfolding and the first-generation method, to fitting a level density and gamma-ray strength function.
 It also supports uncertainty propagation by Monte Carlo.

-This is a short introduction, see more at https://ompy.readthedocs.io/
+**This is a short introduction, see more at https://ompy.readthedocs.io/**

-### NB!
+**NB!
 This repo is currently under development.
-Many features do not work correctly.
+Many features do not work correctly.**

 ## Citing
 If you cite OMpy, please use the version-specific DOI found by clicking the Zenodo badge above; create a new version if necessary.
 The DOI is to last *published* version; the *master* branch may be ahead of the *published* version.

 The full version (including the git commit) can also be obtained from `ompy.__full_version__` after installation.

+An article describing the implementation more detailled will follow shortly.
+A draft can be read on arXiv: [A new software implementation of the Oslo method with complete uncertainty propagation](https://arxiv.org/abs/1904.13248).

 ## Installation